-Before our Skillaroos and their experts depart for Abu Dhabi, they all have to take an oath declaring their intention to participate in the WorldSkills International event while upholding the ethics and code of conduct set by WorldSkills International:
+Before our Skillaroos and their experts depart to compete internationally, they all have to take an oath declaring their intention to participate in the WorldSkills International event while upholding the ethics and code of conduct set by WorldSkills International:

 “In the name of all Experts I promise that we will officiate with complete impartiality, respecting and abiding by the Code of Ethics and Conduct, the Competition Rules, and the WorldSkills values of integrity, fairness, and transparency – all in the true spirit of WorldSkills.”